Spring Into Shade Sale — Up to 40% OffShop Now →

 • Drop length: add a bit of extra drop if you want the bottom bar to sit below a railing line for better privacy.

-If you’re mounting near a railing, measure from the mounting point down to the lowest point you want covered and add a small buffer so the bottom bar doesn’t hover awkwardly above the floor line.
+If you're mounting near a railing, measure from the mounting point down to the lowest point you want covered and add a small buffer so the bottom bar doesn't hover awkwardly above the floor line.
+When you build your shade at World Wide Shades, you enter these measurements directly — no guessing at standard sizes that might not fit.

 Mounting options: pergolas, porches, and balconies